yossisp/spektor.dev/content/blog/performing-multiple-aggregation-pipelines-in-single-mongodb-stage/index.md

 ])
 ```

 `{ $count: 'totalCount' }` stage can be used to return the overall number of products.
-However, it can't be used anywhere which the pipeline because its result is simply (if the number of products is `4`):
+However, it can't be used anywhere within the pipeline because its result is simply (if the number of products is `4`):

 ```json
 { "totalCount": 4 }